The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes: Non-isomorphism

 \begin{thm}[\cite{WP2}*{Corollary 6.3}] Let $q=p^n$, where $p \equiv 3 \pmod 4$ and $n$ is even.
 If $q \neq 3^{2}, 7^{2}, 3^{4}, 23^{2}$, then $\operatorname{Aut}(P_q^*) \cong \F_{p^n} \times \left\langle\zeta^{4}, \zeta \alpha\right\rangle$ and $|\operatorname{Aut}(P_q^*)|=n p^{n}\left(p^{n}-1\right) / 4$. \end{thm}

-For a generalized Paley graph, it is much more difficult to determine its automorphism group.
-In \cite{LP}, Lim and Praeger used association scheme to study the automorphism groups of certain generalized Paley graphs.
-We expect in general it is even harder to determine the automorphism group of $X=PP(q, 2d, I)$ since it is a union of copies of generalized Paley graphs.
+For a generalized Paley graph, determining its automorphism group is much more difficult.
+In \cite{LP}, Lim and Praeger used an association scheme to study the automorphism groups of certain generalized Paley graphs.
+We expect it is even harder to determine the automorphism group of $X=PP(q, 2d, I)$ since it is a union of copies of generalized Paley graphs.
 While determining the automorphism group of $X$ remains open, we show that $X$ is not isomorphic to $P_q$ or $P_q^{\ast}$ in general.
 The following proposition is a stronger version of Corollary~\ref{cor:non-isomorphism-semi-primitive}.

-\begin{prop} Let $X=PP(q, 2d, I)$ be in its minimal representation such that $q=p^n\notin\{3^2, 7^2, 3^4, 23^2\}$. \begin{enumerate} \item If $d=1$, then $X$ is isomorphic to the Paley graph $P_q$. \item If $d=2$, then $X$ is isomorphic to the Peisert graph $P_{q}^{\ast}$ \item If $d \geq 3$, then $X$ is not isomorphic to $P_q$ or $P_q^{\ast}$. \end{enumerate} \end{prop}
+\begin{prop} Let $X=PP(q, 2d, I)$ be in its minimal representation such that $q=p^n\notin\{3^2, 7^2, 3^4, 23^2\}$. \begin{enumerate} \item If $d=1$, then $X$ is isomorphic to the Paley graph $P_q$. \item If $d=2$, then $X$ is isomorphic to the Peisert graph $P_{q}^{\ast}$. \item If $d \geq 3$, then $X$ is not isomorphic to $P_q$ or $P_q^{\ast}$. \end{enumerate} \end{prop}

 \begin{proof} It is straightforward to prove the cases $d=1$ and $d=2$.
 See Example~\ref{ex:pp}.